IteraThor/How-to-install-WLED-on-a-ESP32-supermini/README.md

 # 💡 WLED Installation on ESP32 Supermini: Workaround Guide

-If you encounter issues (e.g., disconnections) installing WLED directly via the official web installer, this guide provides a stable workaround using **Tasmota** as an intermediate step.
+If you encounter issues (e.g., disconnections) installing WLED directly via the [official web installer](https://install.wled.me/), this guide provides a stable workaround using **Tasmota** as an intermediate step.

 ## 🛠️ Step 1: Connect in Bootloader Mode

-To prevent connection drops and ensure successful flashing, connect your ESP32 in **Bootloader Mode**:

 1. Use a **USB data cable** (not a power-only cable).
 2.  **Hold down** the **BOOT button** on the ESP32 Supermini.